A rabbits diet is a fundamental part of their overall care and quality of life but exactly what do rabbits eat?

 Yes, they may look pretty and announce the welcome first signs of Spring but most rabbit owners know, most bulbs and many pretty flowering plants are highly poisonous to rabbits.

-The more worrying thing is, they pop up everywhere, in the flower borders, under trees, in the lawn, etc etc.
+The more worrying thing is, bulbs can pop up everywhere, in the flower borders, under trees, in the lawn, etc.

 It's not only Spring time you have to worry about, you need to be

 wary of what grows in-between the grass on the lawn, the vegetable patch

 and what's dangling over the fence from the neighbour's trees!

 If you have moved to a new home and are not familiar with what's in the flower borders, under the lawns, or what type of tree fruit is good or bad for your bunnies, then the following information is of vital importance!

 Most sensible, caring rabbit owners like yourself, know that providing a good wholesome diet for your rabbits is half the battle when it comes to their health and longevity.

 But when it comes to common garden plants, and food that we often eat ourselves, we get a little stuck.
 We don't know if they are safe for our rabbits to eat or not.

 They don't come with labels like the packaged rabbit food do they?